jacktripperz/bakedbeans/README.md

-# My DiamondTeam v2 Intro
+# Baked Beans Intro

-The "My DiamondTeam v2", or for short MDVT, is a deflationary daily ROI platform that allows you to earn up to 1.5% daily return on your investment sustainably through a tax system on transactions.
-It also allows team building through a referral system, and most importantly, compound interest AND 5% bonus on each re-invest of your rewards.
+Baked Beans is a daily ROI platform that allows you to earn up to 8% daily return on your investment sustainably through a tax system on transactions.
+It also allows team building through a referral system.
+It is recommended to keep a 6-1 ratio, meaning you should rebake 6 times, eat 1 time, rebake 6 times, eat 1 time, etc.

 ## Disclaimer
 Signing transactions via this script requires the use of a **`wallet's private key`** meaning you need to **`handle your private key locally`** on the computer from which you want to run this script on.